-- Using the online Help system (see page 2-5) - Viewing the online guide - Contacting Sage Fixed Assets (see page 2-6) - Sage Live Connect (see page 2-6)
+- Using the online Help system

+- Viewing the online user's guide

+- Contacting Sage FAS

+- Sage Live Connect

 Using Online Help

 Sometimes the quickest way to get help with the application is to use its extensive online Help.
 All Windows-based online Help systems contain three main sections-Contents, Index, and Search.
 The Contents section presents the information contained within the online system in an easy-to-follow manner.
 The Index and Search features allow you to quickly locate specific information.